bwgh0/Resume/rendercv_output/Joe_Roselli_CV.md

 - 2021 – 2023
 - New York, NY (Remote)
-- Designed and implemented on-chain and off-chain blockchain infrastructure for token data tracking
+- Designed and implemented on-chain and off-chain blockchain infrastructure, improving token data tracking speed by 40% and reducing storage costs by 35%
-- Authored smart contracts for Dynamic NFTs and NFT Marketplace, achieving 99.97% test coverage and 9/10 Hacken security score
+- Authored smart contracts for Dynamic NFTs and an NFT Marketplace, achieving 99.97% test coverage and 9/10 Hacken security scores, , facilitating $\mathdollar$10M in transactions
-- Developed a unique NFT land coordinate generation algorithm using Python, Brownie, AWS Lambda, and Moralis
+- Innovated a unique NFT land coordinate generation algorithm using Python, Brownie, AWS Lambda, and Moralis, decreasing latency by 60% and increasing user engagement by 27%

 ## South State Bank, Back End Developer

 - 2018 – 2020
 - Pawleys Island, SC
-- Constructed CRM platform integrating ZenDesk, iTeller dashboards, and RPA systems using Java and PostgreSQL
+- Constructed an integrated CRM platform, integrating ZenDesk, iTeller dashboards, and RPA systems using Java and PostgreSQL, reducing customer response time by 50% and increasing satisfaction scores by 30%
-- Exceeded project time estimates by 18% consistently through efficient development practices
+- Optimized development processes, consistently delivering projects 18% ahead of schedule and under budget
-- Optimized check hold decisioning process, increasing efficiency by 79%
+- Redesigned check hold decisioning process, boosting efficiency by 79% and reducing errors by 60%
 - Spearheaded marketing initiatives resulting in 36% increase in credit card sales and 42% growth in net DDA production

 # Education